simrvprojects/SimRVPedigree/cran-comments.md

  * added a bioRxiv reference in the 'Description' field of the DESCRIPTION file in the form: authors (year) <bioRxiv:...>

+ Note: After adding the reference R CMD check results issues a note because the reference does not end in a period.

 ## Test environments
 * local Windows OS install, R 3.4.3